 Skip to main content

-We mourn the tragic death of Minnesota Speaker Emerita Melissa Hortman and her husband, Mark, from a targeted attack on June 14th.
+MOHR members across the state mourn the tragic death of Minnesota Speaker Emerita Melissa Hortman and her husband, Mark, from a targeted attack on June 14th.
+Their positive impacts on the State of Minnesota will be felt for many years to come.

 Supporting Disability Service Providers